On the Circuit Diameter Conjecture: Discussion

-In contrast, almost all realizations of $U_4$ are guaranteed to be Hirsch-tight, but it is difficult to determine if there is a Hirsch-tight realization of $Q_4$~\cite{sy-15}.
-Surprisingly, if there is a Hirsch-tight realization of $Q_4$, it will be tight in only one direction: if $u$ and $v$ are the vertices at combinatorial distance 5, it is always possible to find a circuit walk of length $4$ from \emph{either} $u$ to $v$ or from $v$ to $u$.
+While almost all realizations of $U_4$ are Hirsch-sharp, it is difficult to determine if there exists a Hirsch-sharp realization of $Q_4$.
+Surprisingly, if there is a Hirsch-sharp realization of $Q_4$, it will be sharp in only one direction: if $\veu$ and $\vev$ are the vertices at combinatorial distance 5, it is always possible to find a circuit walk of length $4$ from \emph{either} $\veu$ to $\vev$ or from $\vev$ to $\veu$~\cite{y-17}.
 However, this does not transfer to the opposite direction -- note that reversing a (maximal) circuit walk does not give a circuit walk.

-This kind of asymmetry is an additional challenge in the studies of circuit diameters, but it also provides another approach to the circuit diameter conjecture: A first step may be to prove that for each pair of vertices of a polyhedron, at least one of the directions satisfies the Hirsch bound.

-Finally, we mention again the connections of bounded and unbounded diameters for both combinatorial and circuit walks.
-For the combinatorial diameter, we have the relation $\Delta^b_\Edges(f,d) \leq \Delta^u_\Edges(f,d)$, but we are not aware of any upper bound on $\Delta^u_\Edges(f,d)$ based on $\Delta^b_\Edges(f,d)$.
-This means that, for example, it could be possible that bounded polytopes satisfy a linear bound in $f-d$, while there could exist a class of unbounded polyhedra of quadratic or even worse diameter.

-For circuit walks, the situation may be different.
-We showed that the circuit non-revisiting conjecture implies $\diamfd_\Circuits^b(f,d) + d-1 \geq \diamfd_\Circuits^u(f,d)$; recall the proof of Theorem \ref{thm:bounded_and_unbounded} required this for the ability to transfer circuit steps in a bounded spindle to be circuit steps in the original polyhedron.
-It would be interesting to see whether this dependence can be dropped.